Drittij/vu-toetsanalyse/README.md

 ### Who do I talk to? ###

-* Repo owner or admin: d.drittij@vu.nl
+* Repo owner or admin: tentamenservice@vu.nl